Bahthedevid/WorldQuestAchievementAlarm/README.md

 # wq-achiev-tracker
-The home for the source code for Gosling's World Quest Achievement Alarm
+Home for the source code for Goose and Chicken's World Quest Achievement Alarm